Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Caldwell Universal Pistol Magazine Loader

-Caldwell is known for making great gear and their magazine loader keeps that tradition alive.
-It isn’t as intuitive as the Uplula, but once you see how the bits work it is easy to use.
+Caldwell is known for making great gear, and their magazine loader keeps that tradition alive.
+It isn’t as intuitive as the Uplula, but once you see how the bits work, it is easy to use.

-Set the spacer for your magazine (instructions are provided with the loader), insert the magazine, tighten the set screw, and simply load each round into the window before using the staple-gun like handle to load the round into the magazine.
+Set the spacer for your magazine (instructions are provided with the loader), insert the magazine, tighten the set screw, and simply load each round into the window before using the staple-gun-like handle to load the round into the magazine.

 Caldwell Universal Pistol Magazine Loader (4)

-This is really handy if you have limited space, such as at a training class, a busy range, or a competition event.
 Since the Caldwell loader doesn’t require the use of a table or bench to brace yourself on, this is easy to use just standing and loading.

 Available Coupons

-The handle is also large enough that it provides a ton of leverage making the squeeze much easier than one might expect.
+The handle is also large enough that it provides a ton of leverage, making the squeeze much easier than one might expect.

-3. ETS CAM Universal Speed Loader
+3. ETS CAM Speed Loader

 Loading one round at a time can be a fairly speedy process once you get used to it, but it is limited by the fact that it is still only one round at a time.